 Animals at Trevena Glen

-There are currently twelve different types of animals at Trevena Glen Farm, including horses, pigs, sheep, rabbits, chickens, guinea pigs, goats, turkeys, alpacas, donkeys, a cow, and a dog.
+There are currently eleven different types of animals at Trevena Glen Farm, including horses, pigs, sheep, rabbits, chickens, guinea pigs, goats, turkeys, alpacas, donkeys, and a dog.
 They are all very used to people and most are open to cuddles and pats.
 Check out all the animals at the farm here.

 Experiences at Trevena Glen